 The Upper School schedule incorporates longer class periods to allow for in-depth study and project-based learning.
-In addition to longer periods, students spend nearly 50% of their day in split cluster classes, offering the opportunity to be in the science lab, English class, music, art, and Spanish language lab with a 12 to 1 student teacher ratio.
+In addition to longer periods, students spend also have split classes for more individual attention and engagement in the curriculum.
 Our interdisciplinary curriculum ensures students go beyond learning a single subject, fostering an understanding of how all disciplines are related.

 Education at Presentation School extends beyond the classroom and boundaries of the school, as students partner with local and international organizations to help address complex local and global problems.

 The middle school years at Presentation School offer the best of all worlds: an exciting, dynamic curriculum with engaged and engaging teachers.
 Language Arts blocks are blended with Social Studies and Faith, creating an integrated Humanities approach to learning.

 Students learn, create, and explore different writing styles through the use of technology and 6+1 Writing Traits curriculum.
 Writing is taught as a process, building upon the basic skills developed in Lower School.

 Presentation Upper School teachers have developed school-specific benchmark language arts skills, in which student progress is measured.
 Language Arts Benchmarks include following: